tools-study/journal/drafts/draft_53.md

 ### §2.3 Inference infrastructure

 The empirical tooling required to train and evaluate any pioneer-TF design engine has also matured.
 ATAC-seq, particularly the Omni-ATAC protocol, offers high-resolution genome-wide mapping of accessible chromatin from small cell populations (Grandi et al., 2022).
-Variational-autoencoder-based tools such as SeATAC identify regions of differential accessibility and specifically recover the paradoxical finding that pioneer induction reduces accessibility at twenty to thirty per cent of its binding sites (Dsouza et al., 2022).
+Variational-autoencoder-based tools such as SeATAC identify regions of differential accessibility and specifically recover the paradoxical finding that pioneer induction reduces accessibility at twenty to thirty per cent of its binding sites (Gong et al., 2023).
 Machine-learning-based prediction of nucleosome architecture is now competitive with MNase-seq (Sala et al., 2024).
 SeEN-seq, a recently published cryo-EM sample-preparation protocol, systematically identifies transcription-factor binding positions across a nucleosome library and produces homogeneous TF-nucleosome complexes suitable for single-particle analysis (Kobayashi et al., 2025).
 Automated single-particle workflows — including RELION-4 with adaptive-moment gradient descent, convolutional-neural-network 2D class selection, and metadata gathering (Kimanius et al., 2021), and the cryoDRGN pipeline for recovering continuous structural ensembles (Kinman et al., 2022) — have reduced the walltime from raw micrographs to structure by one to two orders of magnitude relative to 2019-era manual pipelines.
 Perturb-seq and its direct-capture derivative permit genome-scale single-cell transcriptional phenotyping of CRISPR interference perturbations (Replogle et al., 2020; Replogle et al., 2022).
 Causal-network inference from time-series perturbations has been formalised in the RENGE framework (Ishikawa et al., 2023) and benchmarked across real single-cell perturbation data in CausalBench (Chevalley et al., 2025).
 Benchmarks also reveal that published foundation models for single-cell data have non-trivial zero-shot reliability problems (Kedzierska et al., 2025), motivating domain-specific representations of the kind CHROMAFORGE proposes.

 ### §2.4 What remains unsolved